alanclayrichard/alanclayrichard.github.io/_pages/about.md

 ## Hello!

 I am Clay, a soon-to-be Ph.D. graduate in Chemical Engineering from Auburn University with a passion for advancing the frontiers of protein engineering and biomolecular design.
-As I approach this pivotal transition in my academic journey, I'm actively seeking opportunities that will allow me to apply my expertise in computational and experimental protein design to solve real-world challenges.
+As I approach this transition in my academic journey, I'm actively seeking opportunities that will allow me to apply my expertise in computational protein design to solve real-world challenges.

 ## About me